Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

                 <input
                     type="email"
                     aria-label="Your email"
-                    //The name attribute should be the same as your selected form's input name attribute name="email_address"
+                   //The name attribute should be the same as on you selected form. name="email_address"
                     placeholder="Your email address"
                     onChange={handleInputChange}
                     value={email}
                     required
                 />

                 <Button type="submit">
                     Subscribe
                 </Button>

             </form>

             <p className="sub__tag">I won't send you spam and you can unsubscribe at any time</p>

         </div>
     );
 };

-export default SubscriptionForm;
+export default SubscriptionForm

 ```

-The for will be ugly, so style it however you want, then import and use the subscription form component in your blog pages template file or wherever else you wish.
+You can style the subscription form component however you want, then import and use it in your blog pages template file or wherever else you wish.

 <strong>To Test:</strong> Enter an email address into your form and click on the subscribe button.
 If you receive a success message and confirmation email to that email address then you’re good to go.